Tekcoder/OC_P7/readme.md

 ## STEP 1: RESTAURANTS

-	1. Get user's location with leaflet geoloc [done]
+	1. Get user's location [done]

-	2. Specific color marker on that location  [done]
+	2. Put focus on user's location [done]

-	3. Put focus on user's location [done]
+	3. Specific color marker on that location

 	4. If restaurants aren't visible, don't put them in the menu.
 Else show them in the menu [almost done]